SC lawmaker makes history as 1st Black woman to run for gov - WTMJ

 During a contentious debate over this year’s “heartbeat bill,” which would ban abortions after a fetal heartbeat is detected, McLeod railed against Republicans for opposing exceptions for rape victims, revealing that she had been the victim of sexual assault.
 The measure became law but is stalled in litigation.

-Two Democrats have announced gubernatorial bids: activist Gary Votour and Joe Cunningham, who in 2018 flipped his congressional district from red to blue for the first time in decades, before losing reelection to Republican Nancy Mace last year.
+Two other Democrats have already announced gubernatorial bids: activist Gary Votour and Joe Cunningham, who in 2018 flipped his congressional district from red to blue for the first time in decades before losing reelection to Republican Nancy Mace last year.

 “I am a fierce advocate who is unafraid to fight for the people and advocate for the people in the state,” McLeod said.
 “Even if I have to fight alone, and even when I have to fight members of my own party, I’ve shown that I have the courage to lead.”